-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at protocology.
+If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at $\blacksquare$ .
 This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
-The response line is available Monday through Friday, 9 a.m. to 9 p.m.
-Eastern.
+The response line is available Monday through Friday, 9:00 AM - 9:00PM.